akonno/drawstuff-modern/README.md

 - Visualization of large-scale simulations (e.g., thousands to hundreds of thousands of objects)
 - Educational use in computational mechanics and physics
 - Users who want simple, controllable visualization without relying on full game engines

 ## Current Limitations

 The following limitations are known in the current implementation:

+- **Platform support** is currently limited to Linux systems or Windows environments using WSL with an X11-based display server.
+  Native Windows and macOS platforms are not supported at this time.

 - **Convex shapes** are supported in the core-based rendering pipeline; however, they are currently rendered using a legacy per-triangle drawing approach and